wmarrujo/meal-planner/docs/solver.md

 Define the error ($e = |\frac{a - t}{t}|$) as the absolute value of the percentage error from the target nutrition amount.

-NOTE: this works because the objective function is trying to minimize this value
+NOTE: this works because the objective function is trying to minimize $e_n$

 ### Sanity Checks